Your shopping cart (0)

 Daiwa:

-Our knobs are compatible with many baitcasting reels from Shimano and Daiwa that have a Type A or Type S knob mount.
+Our knobs are compatible with many baitcaster reels from Shimano and Daiwa that have a Type A or Type S knob mount.

-In the following list, you’ll find a selection of common reel models.
+In the following list, you will find a selection of common reel models.

-Your reel isn’t listed?
-No problem – in the tab "Your reel isn’t listed?" we show you how to check if the knobs fit your reel.
+Your Reel is not listed?
+No problem – in the tab "Your Reel is not listed?" we show you how to check yourself if the knobs fit your reel.

 Don't worry – if your reel is not on the compatibility list, that doesn't necessarily mean our knobs won't fit.
 Many manufacturers use the same knob mounts across several model generations.